lbussy/keg-cop/docs/api/index.rst

 Raspberry Pints
 ========================

 Keg Cop will send a message via MQTT to a configured endpoint.
-The format is as folows:
+Raspberry Pints does not leverage standard MQTT format; this format is specific to Raspberry Pints.
+The format is as follows:

 .. code-block::